pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_300.md

 ## Objectives

--   Create Compute Instance to Simulate On-Prem Source
+-   Ensure Ravello VMs for DIPC and DB
--	Ensuring Remote Agent is Trusted by DIPC instance
+-	Ensuring Remote Agent is trusted by DIPC instance
 -   Agent Download
 -   Agent Installation and Configuration
 -   Configure Agent SSL